Tag Archive for: Mobile

 6 Must-Haves for Upgraded Mobile Tracking Apps

-Water and wastewater operation and maintenance (O&M) mobile tracking apps have existed for some time now.
-Users are now familiar with the benefits of these apps such as instant data collection and access to reference information for better, more reliable O&M monitoring.
-As technology progresses and makes improvements your current application might seem outdated.
-Upgrading to a custom application with excellent customer support is easy with Locus Technologies.
-Below we have compiled some of our “must-haves” when looking for an upgraded application.
+Mobile apps for water and wastewater operation and maintenance (O&M) activities have been around for some time now.
+Most users are familiar with the benefits such as instant data collection and access to reference information for better, more reliable O&M monitoring.

 Finding the Best Environmental Sampling Tool